-The reason for basil plants wilting is usually because it is not being watered often enough in hot weather and the pot is too small.
+The reason for basil plants wilting is usually because they are not being watered often enough in hot weather and the pot is too small.
 Basil requires the soil to be evenly moist.
-In hot weather the soil can dry out before the basil’s roots can draw up moisture, which causes the leaves and stems to wilt.
+In hot weather, the soil can dry out before the basil’s roots can draw up moisture, which causes the leaves and stems to wilt.

-If the soil dries out for any amount of time then the basil wilts rather quickly due to the proportionally large leaves and herbaceous stems (rather then woody stems) which can lose a lot of moisture.
+If the soil dries out for any amount of time, then the basil wilts rather quickly due to the proportionally large leaves and herbaceous stems (rather than woody stems), which can lose a lot of moisture.

 Too much wind and too much sun can really exacerbate water loss by drying out the soil and increasing transpiration from the leaves and can cause them to turn brown with a dying appearance.

-Basil is capable of growing well in full sun, but at the hottest times of the year basil prefers morning sun followed by shade at midday and the afternoon to protect it from high temperatures.
+Basil is capable of growing well in full sun, but at the hottest times of the year, basil prefers the morning sun followed by shade at midday and the afternoon to protect it from high temperatures.

 Basil also wilts temporarily in high temperatures, particularly if there is a sudden and significant temperature increase.

-The reason basil wilts in high temperature is because wilting reduces the surface area of the basil leaf which effectively reduces water loss and conserves moisture.
+The reason basil wilts at high temperatures is that wilting reduces the surface area of the basil leaf, which effectively reduces water loss and conserves moisture.

 Pots that are too small are also a common reason for basil wilting.